c4r5son/glottisnet/README.md

 To use on an image call
     "python glottisnet.py -i /path/to/image [--model real]"

 If you want to use the model trained on only real images provide the --model and specify real.
 If you want the model trained on images from the an intubation manikin leave off the --model flag, or specify dummy.
+Any other value will be interpreted as a path to the model weights file.